 Well, it’s not an easy hike, but worth your effort.
-It’s a rough and rocky 6.0-mile round-trip hike from the Mooney Falls.
+It’s a rough and rocky 6.0-mile round-trip hike from Mooney Falls.
 The hike is dynamic, with a river crossing, climbing ups, and climbing downs.
-How long does the hike takes?
-It’s about 3 miles down canyon from the Mooney Falls (one way).
+How long does the hike take?
+It’s about 3 miles down the canyon from Mooney Falls (one way).
 It’s a day-trip destination.
-Hike from Havasu Falls Camping to Beaver Falls takes about 2-3 hours one way (depends on your physical condition, preparation, and weather).
+Hike from Havasu Falls Camping to Beaver Falls takes about 2-3 hours one way (depending on your physical condition, preparation, and weather).
 For us, it was 2 hours one way.
 Hike provides beautiful views, and often you can also encourage mountain goats and other wildlife.
 Pack properly for this hike.

 How hike to Beaver Falls looks?
 Is it a difficult hike?

 To get to Beaver Falls from the Havasupai Campground, you must make the Mooney Falls descent first, which is difficult.
 Take traction or work gloves.
 But after the Mooney Falls descent will be a little bit easier.
 From Monney Falls, you must hike three more miles down the canyon.
 There is no marked trail, but you will find it for sure.
 It’s winding through grapevine fields and crosses Havasu Creek several times.
 You have to cross the river at least three times.
 So, check our packing list, and take water shoes or waterproof sandals and trekking poles.